-In a Season 2 episode, Amber Benson plays "vegetarian" vampire Lenore, who refuses to feed on humans.
-She is best known for her character Tara, a witch who is friends with, and helps, the title character on Buffy the Vampire Slayer (1997).
+In a season two episode, Amber Benson plays "vegetarian" vampire Lenore, who refuses to feed on humans.
+She is best known for her character Tara, a witch who is friends with, and helps the title character, on Buffy the Vampire Slayer (1996).

-This is the second time Jensen Ackles has played a sibling to a character named Sami/Sammy, as he previously appeared on the daytime soap opera Days of Our Lives (1965) as Eric, twin brother to Alison Sweeney's Samantha Brady.
+This is the second time Jensen Ackles has played a sibling to a character named Sami/Sammy, as he previously appeared on Days of Our Lives (1965) as Eric, twin brother to Alison Sweeney's Samantha Brady.
 Sweeney's character usually went by the name Sami.
 Ackles' character tends to call his brother Sam, "Sammy" on this show.

 Jared Padalecki's nickname is Jerry, and Jensen Ackles' is Jesse.
 Back in the 1990s, when he wasn't a star yet, Ackles was known only as Jesse Ackles, before he decided to use his full first name when his career started in Dark Angel (2000), starring Jessica Alba.

-In Season 2, Episode 18, the posters on the writers' office wall depict a Monster Horror Truck and Carnival, both of which were story lines in Season 1.
-Also, the director of the horror film in this episode's story line is none other than the executive producer of the show, McG.
+In season two, episode eighteen, "Hollywood Babylon", the posters on the writers' office wall depict a Monster Horror Truck and Carnival, both of which were storylines in season one.
+Also, the director of the horror film in this episode's storyline, is Executive Producer McG.

 Resembles, by concept, The Forsaken (2001) starring Brendan Fehr and Kerr Smith as two vampire slayers who team up and drive across America in the same car, with a similar mission of the Winchester brothers, except being just best friends instead.